timklein/knmapihandler/README.md

 1. http POST (required)
     * `contactId` = Infusionsoft Merge Field Code `~Contact.Id~`
     * `accessKey` = Access Key for KNM API Server.
 Must match key in `config/configVars.json`
     * `toLocation` = Infusionsoft account name for the account where this record will be created.
-The value of the incoming account name must match the `name` value in `config/accounts.json` exactly.
+The value comes from a custom field that's on the master account's Referral Form.
+The value of the incoming account name must match one of the `referralId` array values in `config/accounts.json` exactly.

 ### Receiving Account (to) Side
 1. Receiving account must have a custom field created to accept the sending account's Contact ID number.
 This allows for simplified record updating later in the case that any information on either contact record changes.